 Instructions

-- In the meantime, water sauté the chopped onion and celery for a few minutes.
+- In the meantime water sauté the chopped onion and celery in a large soup pot for a few minutes.

 - Cook for about 45 minutes until the apples are soft and the vegetable flavors have blended.
-Add more water if the soup is too thick.
+Add more broth if the soup is too thick.

 - Cool slightly before putting the soup in a blender.
-Carefully blend on slow speed.
-Optionally, you can use an immersion blender
+Carefully blend at a slow speed.
+(Optionally, you can use an immersion blender.)

 - Turn up the blender to finish off the soup to a creamy smoothness.